tstuefe/JEP387/review/guide/review-guide.md

 `Metachunk::allocate()` is the central access to pointer bump allocation from a chunk.
 It takes care of on demand committing the underlying memory and moves the top pointer up.

-#### 2.3.2.2. class SpaceManager
+#### 2.3.2.2. class MetaspaceArena

-`SpaceManager` manages the in-use chunk list for a class loader.
+`MetaspaceArena` manages the in-use chunk list for a class loader.

 It has a current chunk, which is used to satisfy ongoing Metadata allocations.
 It also has a list of "retired" chunks, which are chunks which are completely or almost completely filled with Metadata.
-It safekeeps the chunks until the class loader dies and the `SpaceManager` is destroyed, to return them to the ChunkManager for reuse.
+It safekeeps the chunks until the class loader dies and the `MetaspaceArena` is destroyed, to return them to the ChunkManager for reuse.

 It also has a `FreeBlocks` object, which takes care about deallocated blocks - see _Deallocation Subsystem_ below for details.

 ##### 2.3.2.2.1.
-SpaceManager::allocate()
+MetaspaceArena::allocate()

-`SpaceManager::allocate()` is the central access point to allocate a piece of Metadata for a class loader.
+`MetaspaceArena::allocate()` is the central access point to allocate a piece of Metadata for a class loader.

 It will first attempt to take memory from the `FreeBlocks` structure (see below).